-For job seekers with extended job searches, panic can start to set in.
-Worries about paying the bills and advancing their careers can cause them to lose focus and inadvertently sabotage their job search.
+If you’ve been on the job search for a while, panic can start to set in.
+Worries about paying the bills and advancing your career can cause you to lose focus — and inadvertently sabotage your own job search.

-What are these desperate job seekers doing wrong?
-Here’s a list of potential landmines to avoid as you’re hunting for new work:
+What are you doing wrong?
+Here’s a list of potential landmines desperate job seekers fall prey to.
+Avoid them at all costs as you’re hunting for new work:

 Don’t Make Errors